decaf-dev/vaultexplorer.com/docs/filters/custom-filter.md

 title: Custom filter
 ---

 The custom filter gives you granular control over what is displayed in a view.
-The custom filter is organized into two categories: `filter groups` and `filter rules`
+The custom filter is organized into two categories: groups and rules.

 -   **Filter group** - A collection of filter rules
 -   **Filter rule** - A requirement that must be met for a vault file to be displayed by a view